rileygramlich/connect-four-by-GPT/README.md

 #### Other Tools
-This game was programmed wholely on [Virtual Studio Code Editor](https://code.visualstudio.com/)
+This game was assembled and tested on [Virtual Studio Code Editor](https://code.visualstudio.com/).

-Google images was used to find one original photo that included all four possible pieces and then they were cropped with basic Windows photo editor.
-Then since they still had a white background, [remove.bg](https://www.remove.bg/) was used to remove the white and convert to png images.

-Google Fonts was used to find the fonts.

-Microsoft paint was used to create the original wireframe.

 Google Chrome and its developer tools was used to test and render the game during production.